ppotter50/HelpDeskTraining/index.md

         Account Validation
         <ul>
             <li> Each semester, accounts belonging to students and staff that no longer qualify for CAEN Accounts are marked for deletion.
 Relevant account holders are notified their accounts will be deleted via email.
 Sometimes accounts are marked for deletion in error (for example, a student taking a semester off UM courses to study abroad, but with intentions to return the following semester, may have their account deleted).</li>
-            <li> Clients may contact the Hotline with questions about their account, account deletion, and the account validation email.</li>
+            <li> Clients may contact the Help Desk with questions about their account, account deletion, and the account validation email.</li>
             <li> If a client believes that their account should not be deleted, be sure to check their availability and remind them they can contest the account deletion using a link in the validation email.</li>
         </ul>
     </p>